-Artifacts 8 and 9 provide the district level council make up and the MOU between the National Education Association - Jurupa and Jurupa Unified School District establishing the structure for a separate Community Schools Advisory Council at each school site.
-Site Advisory Councils will engage the community through the lens of the community schools pillars to support alignment with the community schools implementation plans and the site Single Plan for Student Achievement.
+Site Advisory Councils will engage the community through the lens of the community schools pillars to support alignment with the communities schools implementation plans and the site Single for Student Achievement.
 The community school teacher on special assignment will hold a position on this council and is responsible for the ongoing community engagement of educational partners at the school site to help inform the development and sustainability of community schools.
 Additionally, the site assigned mental health therapist will also be on this council.
 The National Education Association further supports our community schools teams through Jurupa's participation in the NEA Community School Institute.
 This council will conduct an annual needs assessment utilizing our Panorama Survey, Community Schools Needs Tools, LCAP, and focus groups, with each site based parent groups and site leadership to inform and support the updating of the implementation plan which will be posted online.

-Priority 4: Coherence: Policy and Initiative Alignment
+Strategy 4: Coherence: Policy and Initiative Alignment